|

 of the most beautiful parts of Austria, especially the Austrian Alps,

-and pictures of Austrian national life
+and pictures of Austrian national life.
+Photographs taken by the best

 The whole exhibition was finished off with a collection of 14 pictures